Elementary Written Persian

 A series of special PG lectures with associated seminars structured around the six themes Structure, Texts, Identity, Society, Translation and Transformation (provided for PG students studying different languages) introduces students to general questions of the role of language in language-based scholarship and research and provides them with the critical and methodological skills to relate their language acquisition to the thematic aspects of the studies.

-Method of assessmentOne three-hour written paper taken in May/June (70%); a language learning portfolio consisting of a set of marked homework, short in-class tests, translation projects (30%).
+Method of assessmentOne three-hour written paper taken in May/June (50%); a language learning portfolio, consisting of a set of marked homework, short in-class tests, translation projects (30%); a in class test of 1.5 hours duration taken in class in week 3, term 2 (20%).

 - Narguess Farzad, Teach Yourself Modern Persian, Hodder, 2004